caressingbeast/listr/README.md

 # Listr

 This is a fancier version of my [existing grocery list app](https://github.com/caressingbeast/grocery-list).
-This one was built using Express and MongoDB on the backend and React on the frontend.
+This one was built using Express and MongoDB on the backend and React on the frontend, deployed to Heroku.
 It uses JWT tokens for authentication.
 I know I could've just used existing session authentication, but I wanted to play around with JWTs.
 This was also my first time building an authentication system in Node.

 ## Authentication